ryndvs96/Dictionary/README.md

 # Dictionary
-Defines words in a list to help with homework.
+Defines lists of words instead of one-by-one to save time on homework.